voedger/reqmd/design.md

 #### Load file

 - Each file (if it exists) is loaded entirely into memory
-- OS-specific line endings are preserved and used for writing
+- OS-specific line endings are preserved when writing
 - No backup files are created

 #### Line Validation for markdown files